Big Show: WCW World Heavyweight Champion (1995–1996)

 In 1995, Wight signed with WCW.
-He debuted on May 21 at Slamboree, where he was billed as the son of André the Giant (although this was later dropped) and accordingly used the ring name "the Giant" as a member of Kevin Sullivan's Dungeon of Doom stable.
-Wight made his professional in-ring debut at the Halloween Havoc pay-per-view in October 1995, challenging Hulk Hogan for the WCW World Heavyweight Championship.
+He debuted on May 21 at Slamboree '95: A Legends' Reunion, where he was billed as the son of André the Giant and accordingly used the ring name "the Giant" as a member of Kevin Sullivan's Dungeon of Doom stable.
+Wight made his WCW in-ring debut at the Halloween Havoc pay-per-view in October 1995, challenging Hulk Hogan for the WCW World Heavyweight Championship.
 He won the match after Hogan's manager, Jimmy Hart, purposely got Hogan disqualified and then turned on him.
 The following night, the Giant appeared on WCW Monday Nitro wearing the championship belt; Hart, who became The Giant's manager, revealed that he had put a stipulation in the contract for the match that if Hogan lost via disqualification, he would lose his championship.
-WCW responded by nullifying the title change due to the circumstances surrounding it and the championship was vacated.
+WCW responded by nullifying the title change due to the circumstances surrounding it, and the championship was vacated.

-The Giant then entered the sixty-man battle royal contested for the vacant championship at World War 3 on November 26.
+The Giant then entered the sixty-man battle royal for the vacant championship at World War 3 on November 26.
 He was one of the final six combatants, being eliminated simultaneously with Sting and Lex Luger by Hogan.
-The Giant did not leave the ring upon being eliminated and pulled Hogan underneath the ropes while Randy Savage was eliminating the One Man Gang from the match.
+The Giant did not leave the ring upon being eliminated, and pulled Hogan underneath the ropes while Randy Savage was eliminating the One Man Gang from the match.
 The referee did not see the Giant's actions, only that Hogan was on the floor, and thus awarded the match and the title to Savage.
 The Giant teamed with Ric Flair to defeat Hogan and Savage at Clash of the Champions XXXII in January 1996, but was defeated by Hogan in a cage match at SuperBrawl VI the following month.
 A grudge between the Giant and fellow Dungeon of Doom member Loch Ness soon developed over who was the only true giant of WCW, with Giant defeating Loch Ness at Uncensored in March 1996.